Halfway Houses in Saint Helens, OR

 Are halfway houses in Saint Helens only for individuals recently out of rehab?

-No, halfway houses in Saint Helens are not solely for individuals recently out of rehab.
+Halfway houses in Saint Helens may not be solely for individuals recently out of rehab.
 While they often cater to those in early recovery, halfway houses can be beneficial for anyone seeking a supportive and structured environment to maintain their sobriety.
 Some residents may have completed formal treatment, while others may be transitioning from other living situations.

 How long can I stay at a sober living home in Saint Helens?